-We intend to acquire real estate, real estate debt and real estate-related equity securities directly, primarily by acquiring fee interests in real property and by originating and acquiring real estate debt.
+We intend to acquire real estate, real estate-related debt and real estate-related securities directly, primarily by acquiring fee interests in real property and by originating and acquiring real estate-related debt.
 We may also make investments indirectly through joint venture entities, including joint venture entities in which we do not own a controlling interest and joint venture entities in which Other Starwood Accounts may invest.
 We plan to conduct our businesses primarily through the Operating Partnership, a majority-owned subsidiary, and expect to establish other direct or indirect majority-owned subsidiaries to hold particular assets.

-We conduct our operations so that we, the Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership comply with the 40% test.
+We intend to conduct our operations so that we, the Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership will comply with the 40% test.
 We continuously monitor our holdings on an ongoing basis to determine compliance with this test.
-The Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership do not rely on exemptions under either Section 3(c)(1) or 3(c)(7) of the Investment Company Act.
-Consequently, interests in the Operating Partnership and in these subsidiaries of the Operating Partnership (which are expected to constitute a substantial majority of our assets) generally do not constitute "investment securities."
-Accordingly, we believe that we, the Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership are not considered investment companies under Section 3(a)(1)(C) of the Investment Company Act.
+We expect that the Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership will not be relying on exemptions under either Section 3(c)(1) or 3(c)(7) of the Investment Company Act.
+Consequently, interests in the Operating Partnership and in these subsidiaries of the Operating Partnership (which are expected to constitute a substantial majority of our assets) generally will not constitute "investment securities."
+Accordingly, we believe that we, the Operating Partnership and most, if not all, of the wholly and majority-owned subsidiaries of the Operating Partnership will not be considered investment companies under Section 3(a)(1)(C) of the Investment Company Act.

-In addition, we believe that neither we, the Operating Partnership nor any of the wholly or majority-owned subsidiaries of the Operating Partnership are considered an investment company under Section 3(a)(1)(A) of the Investment Company Act because they do not engage primarily or hold themselves out as being engaged primarily in the business of investing, reinvesting or trading in securities.
+In addition, we believe that neither we, the Operating Partnership nor any of the wholly or majority-owned subsidiaries of the Operating Partnership will be considered an investment company under Section 3(a)(1)(A) of the Investment Company Act because they do not engage primarily or hold themselves out as being engaged primarily in the business of investing, reinvesting or trading in securities.
 Rather, we, the Operating Partnership and the subsidiaries of the Operating Partnership are primarily engaged in non-investment company businesses related to real estate.
-Consequently, we conduct our and the Operating Partnership and its subsidiaries' respective operations such that none of them are required to register as an investment company under the Investment Company Act.
+Consequently, we expect to be able to conduct our and the Operating Partnership and its subsidiaries' respective operations such that none of them will be required to register as an investment company under the Investment Company Act.